Check out the answers to the most common questions about adopting from our organization!

 — Current on the following vaccines: rabies (if older than 12 weeks old), bordetella, leptovirus (if older than 12 weeks old) distemper and parvovirus (after 6 weeks old).

-— Heartworm tested and current on monthly heartworm prevention.
-If the dog tested heartworm positive, they will be current on treatment, and that treatment cost will be covered with the vet of our choice until completion, unless the adopter chooses to sponsor that cost independently.
+— Heartworm tested (for dogs older than 6 months old) and current on monthly heartworm prevention.
+If the dog tested heartworm positive, they will be current on treatment, and that treatment cost will be covered at our clinic, unless the adopter chooses to sponsor that cost independently.

 — Flea free and on monthly flea prevention.